 Make sure you are at home on the day of your gas safety check.
-If you miss this safety check and any rearranged appointments, we may force entry to your home.
+If you miss this safety check and any rearranged appointments, we may force entry to your home - and all costs will be charged to you.
 I smell gas.
 What do I do?
 Follow these simple steps straight away: